girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Object Detection/README.md

 * Since the application scenarios of multi-target detection in the real world are usually complex and variable, balancing the relationship between accuracy and computing costs is a difficult task.

 # Outline
-In this project, we will detect the objects from a still image with the help of OpenCV library in Python.
+* In this project, we will detect the objects from a still image with the help of OpenCV library in Python.
 OpenCV library is widely known for image processing, object detection and has many real world applications.
-After importing the necessary libraries, we would read the sample image, train the model, use the coco dataset for the pre-defined classes (objects) and as an outcome we would detect the object, it's location, accuracy and index of the class (which helps us to identify the object).
-Successfully in this project
+* After importing the necessary libraries, we would read the sample image, train the model, use the coco dataset for the pre-defined classes (objects) and as an outcome we would detect the object, it's location, accuracy and index of the class (which helps us to identify the object).
+* Successfully in this project objects such as person, car, truck and traffic light are detected accurately from the image.
+Also the average accuracy of the model is greater than 60% which is fair enough.

 # Object detection using deep learning with OpenCV and Python